In this article:

 Folic acid can help regulate the levels of homocysteine, an increased level of which can elevate the risk of polycystic ovarian syndrome, a common cause of hirsutism.

-It is recommended to consume 200 μg of folic acid twice a day to help manage hirsutism.
+Moreover, metformin, a drug used by PCOS women for improving insulin sensitivity, can cause a decrease in folic acid, which increases the risk of cardiovascular problems.
+(12)(8) It is recommended to consume 200 μg of folic acid twice a day to help manage hirsutism.
 (13)

 5. Have cinnamon